-2021 2022 Enter the total number of RRH beds available to serve all populations as reported in the HIC-only enter bed data for projects that have an inventory type of "Current."
-748 370
+2021 2022 Enter the total number of RRH beds available to serve all populations as report HIC-only enter bed data for projects that have an inventory type of "Current." ted in the 748 370

 1D-6.
 Mainstream Benefits-CoC Annual Training of Project Staff.
 NOFO Section VII.B.1.m.